HizkiaReppi/HizkiaReppi/README.md

 - 👀 I’m interested in Frontend Developer
 - 🌱 I’m currently learning javaScript
 - 💞️ I’m looking to collaborate on Backend Developer
-- 📫 How to reach me hizkiareppi.skom.id
+- 📫 How to reach me hizkiareppi.netlify.app